 - Making sure the family understands what is happening is essential.
 Ensure the right interpreter is available.
 Culturally diverse communities can be very small, and confidentiality will be very important to the family, who may feel ashamed at Child Safety involvement in their lives.
 Therefore, sourcing an impartial interpreter with a sound appreciation of a particular dialect is very important, even if this slows down Child Safety processes.
-Queensland Government Multicultural Affairs Language Services Guidelines describe how an interpreter can be engaged.
+The Queensland Language Services Guidelines describe how an interpreter can be engaged.

 - Be aware of cultural differences and the role culture may play for all members of the family.
 Be genuinely curious about cultural differences, seek to ally with the family, engage in understanding the cultural differences by asking the family and utilise this information to overcome barriers to understanding or participation.,

 - Think about who you could speak to who has the cultural authority to help you understand cultural perceptions of gender roles, marriage, relationships, raising children and becoming an adult.
 Explore any community organisations with knowledge and experience of the culture that you are working with.
 Cultural consultation can also help you identify the way gender, culture and class (or socio-economic background) intersect.